cal101/erefactor/README.md

         Replace (X && !Y) || (!X && Y) by X ^ Y.
 ```

+## Eclipce Jdt

+Apply eclipse Jdt Cleanups automatically.

+Work in progress.

+## Remarks

 Note that the cleanups have different levels of usefulness and maturity.

 Manual review is higly recommended.

 Note also that some refactorings need a final formatting step which should be provided by the target project.

+# FAQ

+## Does erefactor claim any rights on the output of applying AutoRefactor or EclipseJdt cleanups?

+No.

+Erefactor provides a service when applying AutoRefactor or EclipseJdt cleanups in the hope that it will be useful.
+This is not intended to change the license of the code the cleanups are applied to in any way
+or claim any rights on the changes itself.

+Erefactor can't be made responsible for any bug introduced by using the changes either.

+## But I can execute AutoRefactor or Eclipse Jdt cleanups myself?

+Sure.

+Do you?